SiTronXD/StortSpelBTH_Engine/docs/Lua.md

 ## Resource Manager
 The resources global that has been created in the lua environment is the main interface of the resource manager in C++.
 It is used to load in a variety of assets from disk, such as meshes and textures.

 With the resources global comes another global table that is related to texture settings.
-These value can be used in a table when [adding a texture](#addTexture) to the resource manager.
+These values can be used in a table when [adding a texture](#addTexture) to the resource manager.
 ~~~ Lua
 -- Filters
 Filters.Nearest